Im-Rises/Chip8topia/README.md

 For the WebAssembly version, it uses Emscripten and vcpkg for most dependencies.

 It can emulate the original Chip8, the SCHIP1.1, SCHIPC and Xo-Chip.
-Currently, no sound is implemented but it is planned.
+Currently, no sound is implemented, but it is planned.

 ## Screenshots